sirchuck/site_works/README.md

         You should use lower case when setting up routes.
         Ex: 'dogs/like/friends' => 'template/template/about_dogs'
         Note: anything following the swapped portion will fall into the proper segment - pass_var pass_vars if you provide modual/contorller/method

+    // Threader
     $this->thread_php_path - The path to your version of php.
 Ex: /usr/bin/ (Only needed if you want to use the php_threader or php_q_it queue manager)
     $this->thread_php_version - The version of your php.
 Ex: 7.2 (Only needed if you want to use the php_threader or php_q_it queue manager)

+    // Websocket Server
+    $this->websocket_server               = '127.0.0.1'; // Your websocket server address
+    $this->websocket_port                 = '8090';      // Default ws:// port 8090
+    $this->websocket_secure_port          = '8091';      // Default wss:// port 8091
+    $this->websocket_allow_duplicates     = 'false';     // Allow same uid/tag/uniqueid to connect more than once: true or false, default false.
+    $this->websocket_cert_path            = '';          // If empty you will only be able to connect on the insecure port
+    $this->websocket_certkey_path         = '';          // If empty you will only be able to connect on the insecure port
+    $this->websocket_keepalive = '0'; // Default 0 , 0 = off, # of Milliseconds to wait before broadcasking keepalive (pong) string.
+1(s) = 1000(ms)
+    $this->websocket_ping      = '1'; // Default 1 , The string you will send to the websocket server from the client to initiate a pong response
+    $this->websocket_pong      = '1'; // Default 1, The string the server responds with from a ping, or the string the server broadcasts during a keepalive.
+    $this->websocket_no_pong   = 'false'; // Default: false, If true no pong will be returned when sending a ping to the server.
+(Client Keepalive Method)

+    // Ramvar
+    $this->ramvar_local_server        = '127.0.0.1';   // Default 127.0.0.1, normally you wouldnt change this unless thats not your localhost.
+    $this->ramvar_local_port          = '8092';   // Default 8092, the starting port for your ramvar server on this machine.
+    $this->ramvar_quarantine_seconds  = '600';    // Default 600, Number of seconds to quarentine a servers IP that did not supply the app_key.
+    $this->ramvar_app_key             = 'admin';  // Default admin, Set this for some additional security.
+Your key must be set the same on all servers
+    $this->ramvar_servers             = '127.0.0.1:8092';  // Comma separated list of ramvar server ip:ports.
+192.168.10.10:8092,192.168.10.20:9090

     $this->debug_server - The IP of the server running your debug_server app.
     $this->debug_server_port - the default port I use is 9200, whatever you set make sure you port forward.
     $this->cPaths - tell the system some basics about your server and asset server paths.